seekdavidlee/Eklee-Azure-Functions-GraphQl/Documentation/Nuget.md

 # Introduction
-Eklee-Azure-Functions-GraphQl is a serverless (Azure Function) GraphQL solution using [graphql-dotnet](https://github.com/graphql-dotnet/graphql-dotnet).
+Eklee-Azure-Functions-GraphQl is a serverless GraphQL implementation built on top of [graphql-dotnet](https://github.com/graphql-dotnet/graphql-dotnet), Azure Functions and several Azure specific services.

 It includes resolvers for: